Relocation Guide

 • Emergency support in cases of arrest, hospitalisation, or death abroad

-Registering with your embassy after arrival is advisable.
+Registering with your embassy after arrival can be useful.

 Legal Services

-Specialised legal advice is recommended for property purchases, tax planning, residency, and business formation.
+Independent legal advice may be relevant for property purchases, tax planning, residency, and business formation.

 • English-speaking advogados (lawyers) are available in major cities